gvwilson/thirdbit/src/fiction/madica/index.md

 "You pull… up… your… sleeves," the cat repeated patiently.
 "To the elbow, if you don't mind."

-"Why do you want me to---oh, never mind."
+"Why do you want me to—oh, never mind."
 Grunting and grimacing, she managed to get the sleeves of her puffy winter jacket up to her elbows.
 "Now wha-aaah!
 Ouch!
 What are you doing!?
 Let go of me!"